 The following are not covered by a Will:

-Given the current state of affairs and COVID-19, now more than ever might be an appropriate time talk to us.
+Given the current state of affairs, now more than ever might be an appropriate time talk to us.

 At Burke Lawyers, we recommend you consider your existing Will and if necessary, provide us with your instructions for a new Will instead of signing a Codicil to your previous Will.
-For more information, please contact Meghan Warren, Director, on mwarren@burkelawyers.com.au, and respectively, or by contacting our office on +61 3 9822 8588.
+For more information, contact our Wills and Estates lawyers on +61 3 9822 8588 or email HERE.